Tasty Oven

 slow cooker pepper steak pinterest image

-crockpot pepper steak in a black bowl served with white rice and chopsticks
+pepper steak in a bowl served over rice

 Table Of Contents